iOTMecit/TRADE/Test_Clone_Results/README.md

 ## SyntaxFree_Uniqeu

 Output of the syntax-error cleaned versions of the projects.
 These outputs were also filtered to get uniqeu values in Simian and CPD.
+Also used in Table 3

 ## Test Type Compare